the evolution of my weird relationship with music & the origins of my occult references

 i found a few that i really liked and so followed the rabbit hole to discover the original artists. that way i found a few artists i really like up to today (maëlle, london grammar, daneliya tuleshova). i also got recommended a channel called "in the woods", which curated "post-rock" music. i had no idea what it meant but it seemed like a cool concept, so i explored to find stuff that i really liked as well (those who ride with giants, black hill).

-but the turning point was dimash. a nature/nurture freak, with a 6-octave range (pretty much both "male" and "female" voices), incredible interpretation, emotion, technique, versatility, both classical & pop background, he's the whole package. someone with a crazy talent who had the support and love to keep honing it since he was 5.
+but the turning point was dimash kudaibergen. a nature/nurture freak, with a 6-octave range (pretty much both "male" and "female" voices), incredible interpretation, emotion, technique, versatility, both classical & pop background, he's the whole package. someone with a crazy talent who had the support and love to keep honing it since he was 5.

-he touched my heart in ways i didn't know was possible through music, and i unwillingly became one of his "dears" (how he fondly calls his dedicated fans, which from what i gathered on the internet, is primarily made of women in their 50s+ [and me! 😄😂 i love this demographic. we share some common sensibilities in many ways... 🙃 i'll definitely be the grandpa serving tea, giving books and creating spaces for children to play]).
+he touched my heart in ways i didn't know was possible through music, and i unwillingly became one of his "dears" (how he fondly calls his dedicated fans, which from what i gathered on the internet, is primarily made of women in their 50s+ [and me! 😄😂 - i love this demographic. i feel that we share some common sensibilities in many ways... 🙃 i'll definitely be the grandpa serving tea, giving books and creating spaces for children to play]).

-this led me down this other rabbit hole - i started re-listening to lots of anime/game soundtracks i hadn't heard in ages. still love some of them[link]. that's where i recognized i really liked OSTs too. it's crazy how they can create an atmosphere, a mood that invites you to experience yourself more deeply and to paint it with your own feelings.
+this led me down this other rabbit hole - i started re-listening to lots of anime/game soundtracks i hadn't heard in ages. still love some of them. that's where i recognized i really liked OSTs too. it's crazy how they can create an atmosphere, a mood that invites you to experience yourself more deeply and to paint it with your own feelings.

 and then two major things happened.
 1) i discovered dakhabrakha, and 2) i discovered brazilian nerdcore.